It’s time for the digital asset management industry to step up and look to the next generation of digital assets.

 Vast quantities of content are generated by today’s consumers, from images on Pinterest boards to comments in social media channels.
 Though the content is created by humans, it will end up in DAM systems via computer-to-computer interactions.
 Systems can trawl the internet to scrape this content and pass it to a DAM system ready for marketers to re-use.

-Although this technology is already available, the quantity of scraped content DAM systems need to store is continuing to grow — so artificial intelligence (AI) algorithms will be needed to train the machine to import the type of content a marketer will require, and filter out the irrelevant.
+Although this technology is already available, the quantity of scraped content DAM systems need to store is continuing to grow — so artificial intelligence (AI) algorithms will be needed to train the machine to import the type of content and next gen files a marketer will require, and filter out the irrelevant.